towerdigital/kaseyaws/README.md

 # KaseyaWS

 A simple Ruby Gem that provides a Ruby client for Kaseya's VSA web service.

-This is currently a work in progress and all VSA SOAP operations are not implemented.
+This is currently a work in progress, as all Kaseya web service operations are not implemented yet.

 ## Installation